yuqiang-yang/InternNav/challenge/README.md

 This track challenges participants to develop **multimodal navigation agents** that can interpret **natural language instructions** and operate within a **realistic physics-based simulation** environment.

 Participants will deploy their agents on a **legged humanoid robot** (e.g., **Unitree H1**) to perform complex indoor navigation tasks using **egocentric visual inputs** and **language commands**.
 Agents must not only understand instructions but also perceive the environment, model trajectory history, and predict navigation actions in real time.

 The system should be capable of handling challenges such as camera shake, height variation, and local obstacle avoidance, ultimately achieving robust and safe vision-and-language navigation.

 ---
+## 🆕 Updates
+- We have fixed possible memory leak inside InternUtopia.
+Please pull the latest image v1.2 to use.
+- For submission, please make sure the image contain `screen`.
+Quick check: `$ screen --version`.

 ## 📋 Table of Contents
 - [📚 Getting Started](#-get-started)